New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Theory

-The initial conditions of tensor perturbations affect the observational constraints on the cosmological gravitational waves from \ac{CMB} and \ac{BAO} measurements, as demonstrated by Figure~\ref{fig:0}.
-If adiabatic initial conditions are assumed, the impact of these gravitational waves on \ac{CMB} and \ac{BAO} is identical to that of massless neutrinos.
-Consequently, existing \ac{CMB}/\ac{BAO} constraints on $N_{\rm eff}$, can be directly translated into constraints on the energy density of gravitational waves.
-However, under non-adiabatic initial conditions, the gravitational-wave imprint would diverge from that of massless neutrinos.
+The initial conditions of tensor perturbations affect the observational constraints on the cosmological gravitational waves from \ac{CMB} and \ac{BAO} measurements, as demonstrated by Figure~\ref{fig:0}. { Gravitational waves in the short-wave approximation can contribute an additional radiative energy component, increasing the expansion rate of the early universe and postponing the epoch of matter-radiation equality.
+This, in turn, shifts the sound horizon at the time of recombination, thereby modifying the power of CMB perturbations on small scales.
+On the other hand, as shown in Eqs.~(\ref{eq:1}, \ref{eq:3}), gravitational-wave perturbations can influence the time derivatives of the scalar metric perturbations $h$ and $\eta$.
+The latter, through the Einstein-Boltzmann equations, affects the evolution of photon and matter perturbations, thus leaving detectable imprints on the \ac{CMB} angular power spectrum.} If adiabatic initial conditions are assumed, the impact of these gravitational waves on \ac{CMB} and \ac{BAO} is identical to that of massless neutrinos.
+Consequently, existing \ac{CMB}+\ac{BAO} constraints on $N_{\rm eff}$, can be directly translated into constraints on the energy density of gravitational waves.
+In contrast, under non-adiabatic initial conditions, the gravitational-wave imprint diverges from that of massless neutrinos.
 By analyzing \emph{Planck} 2018 \ac{CMB} data and several \ac{BAO} datasets, Ref.~\cite{Clarke:2020bil} derived upper limits (95\% confidence level) on the energy-density fraction of gravitational waves, i.e., $\Omega_{\mathrm{gw}}h^{2}<1.7\times10^{-6}$ for adiabatic initial conditions and $\Omega_{\mathrm{gw}}h^{2}<2.9\times10^{-7}$ for homogeneous initial conditions.

 In this work, we derive constraints on the cosmological gravitational-wave background from the cutting-edge \ac{CMB} and \ac{BAO} observational data, and evaluate the detection capabilities of next-generation \ac{CMB} and \ac{BAO} facilities.
 Accordingly, we have implemented the evolution equations and initial conditions for gravitational waves in the \texttt{CLASS} \cite{Blas:2011rf} code.
 Specifically, within \texttt{CLASS}, we have replicated and adapted the code modules pertaining to massless neutrinos, adopting the initial conditions listed in Table~1 of Ref.~\cite{Clarke:2020bil} to enable the code for studying gravitational waves.
 We exclusively consider adiabatic and homogeneous initial conditions for gravitational waves, since isocurvature initial conditions are already tightly constrained by \emph{Planck} \cite{Planck:2018vyg}.